 Shetlands Headed for the U.S.A.

-After a series of challenges and difficulties delaying its departure by many months, the shipment of semen and embryos to the U.S. has finally cleared the last hurdle, with clear results for brucella tests for the bulls, a particular requirement for importing semen into the U.S. The shipment is expected to be at its destination later in the month.
+After a series of challenges and difficulties delaying its departure by many months, the shipment of semen and embryos to the U.S. has finally cleared the last hurdle, with clear results for brucella tests for the bulls, a particular requirement for importing semen into the U.S. The shipment is expected to be at its destination shortly.
 Watch for further news.

 Semen Store Orders for 2017